-Signs Weatherstripping Needs Replacing
+Signs of Bad Weatherstripping That Needs Replacing

 Wind noise, water leaking in the cabin, water pooling above the door or in the door jamb, and unexplainable carpet stains are all signs that your weatherstripping needs to be replaced.
 Weatherstripping may also be cracked or split, or it may be peeling off without much adhesive left to keep it in place.

-How to Find Mystery Water Leaks
+How to Test the Weatherstripping for Water Leaks

 If you don’t have time to wait for the next rain storm, one method you can use to track down water leaks involves a garden hose.
 Just spray water over the vehicle and find where it’s leaking.
 This may take a few tries.
 Make sure to keep a few extra towels handy.

-Inspect the Weatherstripping
+- Inspect the Weatherstripping Before Removing It

 Weatherstripping comes in all shapes and sizes.
 You can find it as a door seal, roofrail seal, windshield seal, windshield pillar seal, header seal, window sweep, window channel seal, hood-to-cowl seal, or trunk/rear hatch seal.
 They have always been a part of cars, and for good reason.
 They protect your vehicle from outside elements like rain, snow, dirt, and wind entering the cabin.